Osteoarthritis (OA)

 3. Engage in Regular, Low-Impact Exercise

-Activities such as walking, cycling, or swimming can strengthen the muscles around the joints, supporting them and promoting stability and increased range of motion without putting excessive stress on the joints.
-It’s important to listen to your body and avoid pushing through pain.
-Consulting a physiotherapist can help you manage your exercise routine effectively and safely.
+Activities such as walking, cycling, or swimming can strengthen the muscles around the joints, whilst supporting them and promoting stability.
+It’s also important to listen to your body and avoid pushing through pain.
+At Forefront Physio Geelong our dedicated team of physios can help you to manage your exercise routine effectively and safely.

 4. Book an Appointment with a Physiotherapist at Forefront Physiotherapy Geelong

-The physiotherapists at Forefront Physiotherapy Geelong are well trained in the management of Osteoarthritis and are equipped with the knowledge and skills necessary to help reduce your pain and promote your quality of life.
-Through manual therapy techniques, exercise prescription and health education, our physiotherapists can help reduce the burden OA is having on your life.
+The physiotherapists at Forefront Physiotherapy Geelong are well trained in the management of Osteoarthritis and are equipped with the knowledge and skills necessary to reduce your pain and improve your quality of life.
+Through manual therapy techniques, prescribed exercises and health education, our physiotherapists can help reduce the effect OA is having on your life.